iivanoo/covid-apps-observer/data/data_uk/reports/resources/doh.health.shield___1.44.248/report.md

 > Did covid test at al zahra hospital sharjah but it was not registered on the alhosn app even though it was negative it should have been shown in app.
 Please instruct al zahra hosp sharjah esp Nmc group hospitals to register all covid tests or this app will soon become useless<br> :date: __2020-11-30 05:37:08__

-> It's very frustrating that you cannot register with your number from day one. it always tell me to register with the number which I never use.. even calling several times to customer support they says check after sometime but no result..<br> :date: __2020-11-29 17:05:27__

 #### 2-star reviews